isabelwang30/cse15l-lab-reports/lab-report-4-week-8.md

 ![test2 other implementation](https://user-images.githubusercontent.com/103291789/169705475-3b190e6c-fdfd-4742-a544-96cca2804739.jpeg)

 * A code change that would make my implementation work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets would probably require more than 10 lines.
-    * For nested brackets and parentheses, some sort of stack could be used to keep track of pairs of brackets and parentheses, and then from there, determine if there is a link to be added.
+    * For nested brackets and parentheses, I could use some sort of stack to keep track of pairs of brackets and parentheses, and then from there, determine if there is a link to be added.
     * For nested escaped brackets, if the character at the index before a bracket is a backslash(\\), skip that bracket and look for the next opening/closing bracket.

 ### Test 3: Link Formatting Containing Line Breaks and a Lot of Text in the Link Name